atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Bamboo instance resource configuration

-The following variables set number of cpu, amount of memory, maximum heap size and minimum heap size of Bamboo instance.
+The following variables set number of CPU, amount of memory, maximum heap size and minimum heap size of Bamboo instance.
 (Used default values as example.)

 ```terraform
 bamboo_cpu = "1"